MIT-LCP/mimic-website/content/tutorials/elective-surgery.md

   where ss.hadm_id is null
 )
 select

---  adm.subject_id, adm.hadm_id, adm.admittime, adm.dischtime
+-- How many admissions are there? count(distinct adm.hadm_id) as NumAdm

---, ss.curr_service as singleservice, ms.curr_service as multservice, adm.admission_type, adm.diagnosis --, adm.admission_location, adm.discharge_location
+-- How many admissions have only a single service?
-count(distinct adm.hadm_id) as NumAdm, count(ss.curr_service) as NumSingleService
+, count(ss.curr_service) as NumSingleService

 -- How many admissions have multiple services?
 , count(case when serviceorder = 1 then ms.curr_service else null end)